BenjaminWFox/website-2020/content/published/tech/nextjs-setup-config-testing-linting-absolute-imports.md

 ![Seven almost identical buildings under construction in a row](/public/images/blog/tech/nextjs-setup-config-testing-linting/nextjs-configuration-construction-title-image.jpg)

+**Update: 06/28/21:** Next.js v11 has some improvements when it comes to adding and using ESLint in a project, including some Next-specific linting rules.
+Some changes have been made to the original article based on the assumption that anyone reading new is going to be starting from Next.js v11+ rather than a previous version.

 Next.js is amazing when it comes to installing, learning the framework, and jumping into the code.
 Its superb documentation & zero-config philosophy make this possible, and not having to think about configuration is wonderful…right up to the point when you want to add some additional configuration.

 The configuration I want to add is, technically speaking, useless to your final product.
 It won’t make it faster, or reduce your bundle size, or add amazing new features.